BIOLOGY FACULTY and STAFF

 Teaching Areas: Cell Biology, Genetics, Human Anatomy, Ichthyology, Vertebrate Anatomy.

 Courses Taught: BIO 104 (Biology: Its Human Implications II Laboratory), BIO 326 (Cell Biology Laboratory), BIO 328 (Genetics), BIO 455/555 (Biology, Ecology, and Management of Fishes), BIO 596 (Seminar).

-Research Interests: Natural history and physiology of bats and rodents, recently started nutritional studies of Michigan Ruffed Grouse and bats of Papua New Guinea.
+Research Interests: Physiological ecology of bats and rodents, non-invasive age determination in deer.
+Recently started nutritional studies of Michigan Ruffed Grouse and lead concentration in the American Woodcock.
+Also is interested and published articles on the bats of Papua New Guinea.

 Courses Taught: BIO 167 (Anatomy & Physiology I); BIO 168 (Anatomy & Physiology II); BIO 407 (Human Macroscopic Anatomy); BIO 408 (Comparative Anatomy); BIO 434 (Human Anatomy); BIO 435 (Microbiology); BIO 436 (Applied & Environmental Microbiology)